cran-task-views/Omics/Omics.md

 -   *single-cell protein data (CITE-seq)*: `r pkg("dsb")` contains functions to normalize and denoise droplet single-cell proteomics data.

-[**Metabolomics**]{#metabolomics}

--   `r pkg("erah")` can be used to identify metabolites by spectral library matching in GC-MS untarget metabolomics.
+### [Metabolomics]{#metabolomics}

--   `r pkg("omu")` provides metabolomics analysis tools (including visualization) and `r pkg("lilikoi")` is a set of tool for metabolomics, including normalization and various prediction methods.
+-   *Generic tools*: `r pkg("omu")` provides metabolomics analysis tools (including visualization) and `r pkg("lilikoi")` is a set of tools for metabolomics, including normalization and various prediction methods.
     `r pkg("MetabolomicsBasics")` also includes basic functions (peak picking, deconvolution, ...) to explore metabolomics data.
+-   *Identification*: `r pkg("erah")` can be used to identify metabolites by spectral library matching in GC-MS untarget metabolomics.
--   `r pkg("iCARH")` implements a method for the analysis of time course metabolomic datasets, including biomarker discovery.
+-   *Tests and biomarker discovery*: `r pkg("iCARH")` implements a method for the analysis of time course metabolomic datasets, including biomarker discovery. `r pkg("MetabolicSurv")` contains biomarker discovery and survival analysis methods for metabolomics signatures. `r pkg("MetSizeR")` computes sample size for target statistical power in metabolomics experiments.
--   `r pkg("RAMClustR")` includes a clustering algorithm for mass spectrometry metabolomic data.
+-   *Clustering*: `r pkg("RAMClustR")` includes a clustering algorithm for mass spectrometry metabolomic data.
--   `r pkg("MetSizeR")` computes sample size for target statistical power in metabolomics experiments.
--   `r pkg("MetabolicSurv")` contains biomarker discovery and survival analysis methods for metabolomics signatures.
--   `r pkg("fbar")` is a toolkit for flux balance analysis and related metabolic modeling techniques.
+-   *Flux data*: `r pkg("fbar")` is a toolkit for flux balance analysis and related metabolic modeling techniques.

-[**Bacterial genomics, microbiome and metagenomics**]{#metagenomics}

--   `r pkg("BarcodingR")` performs species identification using DNA barcodes.
--   `r pkg("enveomics.R")` contains a collection of functions for microbial ecology and other applications of genomics and metagenomics, companion package for the [Enveomics](	http://enve-omics.ce.gatech.edu/enveomics/) collection.

 ### [Other omics]{#other}